amueller69/Law-School-Notes/Bar-Review/Property.md

 ## Mortgages

-* **Security interests** are an enforceable legal claim that attaches to property (i.e. collateral), real or otherwise,  in order to secure repayment of a debt or performance of some other obligation.
+* **Security interests** are an enforceable legal **claim that attaches to property** (i.e. collateral), real or otherwise,  in order **to secure repayment** of a debt or performance of some other obligation.
   * Provides creditor with quick, easy recourse in event of default and/or priority over other creditors if debtor files for bankruptcy.
 This lowers the risk for creditor, allowing them charge lower interest rates than they would if unsecured
     * Example: if default on home loans, can foreclose, sell house, and apply proceeds to outstanding loan
   * Note: in the US, the "lien" is sometimes used interchangeably with security interest, although the term lien also tends to denote a narrower set of security interests created by operation of law (i.e., non-consensually)
 * In the context of real property, the primary instrument creating a security interests is the mortgages although their exists alternatives as well
-* **Mortgages** are means of securing loan by creating a security interest in real property which mortgagee (creditor) can enforce to satisfy outstanding debts in the event that the mortgagor (debtor) defaults.
+* **Mortgages** are means of securing **loan by creating a security interest in real property** which mortgagee (creditor) can enforce to satisfy outstanding debts in the event that the mortgagor (debtor) defaults.
   * This definition reflects the now widely accepted Lien Theory, under which a mortgagor retains title of the property and mortgagee merely holds a lien
   * It can be contrasted with the more historical Title Theory, which some states still recognize, under which a mortgage was considered an actual transfer of title to the mortgagee that would become void if the debt was paid off.
     * Under Title Theory, mortgagee can technically take possession of property and do whatever with it (e.g., rent it out) unless there is language in the mortgage preventing repossession prior to default (there usually is).
 However, the additional legal risks and duties for a mortgagee in possession make this relatively unattractive
   * As noted earlier, the Lien/Title Theory distinction is relevant in the context of join-tenancies and their termination.
 * While mortgages are typically used to finance the purchase of the same real property to which the security interest attaches, this is not necessarily the case
   * Example: you can take out mortgage on home to enable purchase of a new boat
-* Mortgages must satisfy statute of frauds, meaning they need to be in writing (though may be subject to part performance or estoppel exceptions to SoF)
+* Mortgages **must satisfy statute of frauds**, meaning they need to be in writing (though may be subject to part performance or estoppel exceptions to SoF)

 ### **Equitable Right of Redemption**

-* Also known as the equity of redemption, is doctrine which provides debtor in default right to pay late and redeem property.
+* Also known as the **equity of redemption**, is doctrine which provides debtor in default **right to pay late and redeem property**.
-  * At any point prior to foreclosure, debtor can still redeem the property if he pays arrears (missed payments + interest), unless mortgage has acceleration clause, in which case the full amount of the unpaid debt becomes due upon default
+  * At any point prior to foreclosure, debtor can still redeem the property if he pays arrears (missed payments + interest), **unless mortgage has acceleration clause**, in which case the full amount of the unpaid debt becomes due upon default
 * This right arose over time as those who faced harsh outcomes under the mortgage-by-conveyance system (where mortgagor could forfeit right in land while remaining liable for debt), petitioned courts of equity for relief.
-  * At old common law, mortgages usually consisted of conveyance of fee simple to mortgagee with bond/indenture (defeasance) stating it would reinvest in debtor if debt repaid by certain date (thereby divesting lender).
+  * At old common law, mortgages usually consisted of conveyance of fee simple to mortgagee with bond indenture (w/ defeasance) stating it would reinvest in debtor if debt repaid by certain date (thereby divesting lender).
 If debt had not been repaid by this date (called "law day"), property automatically vested in the mortgagee.
 This was thus really conveyance of fee subject to condition subsequent that is disguised as a conveyance fee simple absolute.
-* Clogging the right of redemption - Court's do not allow waiver of one's right of redemption prior to default through a clause in the mortgage itself
+* **Clogging the right of redemption** - Court's do not allow waiver of one's right of redemption prior to default through a clause in the mortgage itself
   * However, this right may be waived later on in separate transaction supported by consideration
 * There is also a statutory right of redemption in some states.
-The key distinction between this and the equitable right are that the former *can be exercised after foreclosure*.
+The key distinction between this and the equitable right are that the former *can be exercised even after foreclosure*.
   * Can redeem property from person who purchased it at foreclosure sale for purchase price plus interest, although the time window varies by state.

 ### **Foreclosure**

-* Foreclosure is the process by which the mortgagee seeks to terminate the debtor's equitable right of redemption, thereby foreclosing the possibility of the debtor redeeming it
+* Foreclosure is the **process by which the mortgagee seeks to terminate the debtor's equitable right of redemption**, thereby foreclosing the possibility of the debtor redeeming it
   * Right of redemption created uncertainty around mortgagee's ability to repossess and sell mortgaged property; at common law, mortgagee's would turn to courts for an order that barred mortgagor from redeeming property, giving mortgagee fee simple absolute.
 * In modern jurisdictions, foreclosure happens through (public auction) sale, either as part of judicial proceeding or where party has power of sale (see *Deeds of Trust* in "Alternatives to Mortgages" section below)
-* Notice requirements: Must give notice to mortgagor of intent to foreclose; amount of time in advance this notice must be given can vary by state statute
+* Notice requirements: Must give **notice to mortgagor of intent to foreclose**; amount of time in advance this notice must be given can vary by state statute
-  * Further, in judicially supervised/administered foreclosure sale, all holders of junior interests must be notified and made party to the action;
+  * Further, in judicially supervised/administered foreclosure sale, **all holders of junior interests must be notified** and made party to the action;
-    * Omission of "necessary" parties from the foreclosure results in their interests surviving, even if they would have otherwise been extinguished
+    * **Omission of "necessary" parties** from the foreclosure results in their **interests surviving**, even if they would have otherwise been extinguished
   * Rationale: gives opportunity to redeem property and prevent their interests from being wiped out
-* Proceeds of foreclosures sell are typically applied based on the following order of priority:
+* Proceeds of foreclosures sell are typically applied based on the following order of **priority**:
-  * First, to the expenses related to the sale
+  * (1) to the **expenses** related to the sale
-  * Second, to pay off mortgage debt; if multiple mortgages, “first in time” gets priority unless recording statute provides otherwise
+  * (2) to pay off **mortgage debt; if multiple mortgages, “first in time” typically gets priority** unless recording statute provides otherwise
-    * Unrecorded mortgages are typically subordinate to all other recorded interests, regardless of order in time
+    * **Unrecorded mortgages typically subordinate** to all other recorded interests, regardless of order in time
-    * Purchase Money Mortgages have priority over others from around the same time, even if they are recorded first
+    * Purchase Money Mortgages (**where seller is lender**) have **priority over others from around same time, even if recorded first**
+    * Future advance mortgages - basically a mortgage with a secured line of credit for additional loans (i.e., future advances) under the same lending terms; security interest covers both mortgage loan and any future advances, all of which take priority over subsequent liens
-    * Contractual agreements between mortgagees (e.g., subordination agreement) can alter priority; so can modifications to senior mortgages that materially prejudice junior interests (the extent to which they do becomes subordinate to junior interests)
+    * Contractual agreements between mortgagees can alter priority (e.g., subordination agreement); so can modifications to senior mortgages that materially prejudice junior interests (the extent to which they do becomes subordinate to junior interests)
+    * Mortgagee may seek a **deficiency judgment** if the proceeds of the are insufficient to satisfy the amount outstanding on the mortgage
-  * Third, any junior interests (e.g., second mortgages, Home Equity Loans, HELOCs, judgement liens);
+  * (3) to any **junior interests** (e.g., second mortgages, Home Equity Loans, HELOCs, judgement liens);
   * Finally, to the debtor if there is anything left over
-* When property is purchased at foreclosure sale, new buyer takes property **clear of any junior interests**, which are wiped out by the foreclosure, but **not clear of senior interests** (nor of a statutory right of redemption if there is one)
+* When property is **purchased at foreclosure sale**, new buyer takes property **clear of any junior interests**, which are wiped out by the foreclosure, but **not clear of senior interests** (nor of a statutory right of redemption if there is one)
-  * Junior interests are any interests (i.e., liens) that are subordinate to the one being foreclosed on.
+  * **Junior interests are any interests subordinate to the one being foreclosed on**.
 They are extinguished regardless of whether they are paid off with the sale proceeds
     * Similar to lower ranking or unsecured claims in bankruptcy; entitled to leftovers, but if there are none, lien holder is out of luck
       * Where mortgagor defaults on first mortgage, junior lien holders have the option to cure the default to prevent their interests from being wiped out in foreclosure
         * In such cases, junior lien holder can seek reimbursement from mortgagor (in addition to what they already owe), and if paid off entirely, becomes subrogated to rights of the senior interest
-    * **Exception**: see exception for omitted parties above
+    * Exception: see exception for omitted parties above
-  * Senior interests (e.g., a first mortgage) stay with the property when sold, meaning if someone with a junior interest forecloses, buyer takes it subject to first mortgage (which obviously would suppress sale price);
+  * Senior interests (e.g., a first mortgage) stay with the property when sold, meaning **if someone with a junior interest forecloses, buyer takes it subject to first mortgage** (which obviously would suppress sale price);
     * Sale proceeds not applied to first mortgage and mortgagee can still foreclose if default
-* Deed in lieu of foreclosure - instead of going through judicial foreclosure process, mortgagor can agree to transfer all interests in the property.
+* **Deed in lieu of foreclosure** - instead of going through judicial foreclosure process, mortgagor can agree to transfer all interests in the property.
 Allows mortgagee to repossess much faster by skipping legal process (though debtor still liable for any deficiency; likewise, they are entitled to any surplus)

 ### **Transfers**

-* When mortgaged property is sold, absent an agreement between the mortgagee and mortgagor to release the latter from his obligations, the mortgagor remains personally liable for upon.
+* When mortgaged property is sold, absent an agreement between the mortgagee and mortgagor to release the latter from his obligations (novation), the **mortgagor remains personally liable**
 * New buyer (transferee) of property securing mortgage can assume the mortgage or take title "subject to" it
+  * **Assumption** - generally requires **explicit agreement for transferee to take on mortgage obligations** (a few jurisdictions allow this to be implied by the act of new party starting to make mortgage payments)
-  * With an assumption, both the original mortgagor and the new buyer are personally liable for the debt.
+    * With an assumption, **both parties (original mortgagor new buyer) are personally liable** for the debt.
 If there is failure to repay the loan, the mortgagee can sue either one or both.
     * If original mortgagor makes payments, can seek reimbursement from transferee since they are the ones w/ primary liability (mortgagor is secondarily liable)
+  * Taking property **"subject to"** - the default; applies when there is no such assumption agreement
-  * Where the new buyer only takes the property "subject to" the mortgage, they do not become personally liable to the mortgagee upon default.
-However, the mortgagee can still foreclose on the property.
+    * Where the new buyer only takes the property *subject to" the mortgage, they do not become personally liable to the mortgagee upon default. **Only the original mortgagor is personally liable, although mortgagee can still foreclose** on the property.
 New buyer thus still has interest in ensuring mortgage is not defaulted on.
 Nonetheless, if there is still deficiency after sales proceeds applied only original mortgagor can be sued
-    * In most jurisdictions, this is the default
-  * Neither assumption nor taking title "subject to" discharges the original mortgagor; in both situations the original mortgagor becomes a surety w/r/t the mortgage obligation
+  * Neither assumption nor taking title "subject to" discharges the original mortgagor; in **both situations the original mortgagor becomes a surety** w/r/t the mortgage obligation
-    * Subrogation is an equitable remedy to prevent unjust enrichment of the mortgagee at the original mortgagor's expense when the latter (or any other person) pays the mortgage debt on behalf of the new buyer (transferee).
+    * **Subrogation** is an equitable remedy to prevent unjust enrichment of the mortgagee at the original mortgagor's expense when the latter (or any other person) pays the mortgage debt on behalf of the new buyer (transferee).
-    * In such cases, original mortgagor (or subrogee) may become of the owner of the mortgage and the rights of the mortgagee, which would include the right to foreclose on the mortgage lien.
+    * In such cases, **original mortgagor (aka subrogee) may become of the owner of the mortgage and the rights of the mortgagee**, which would include the right to foreclose on the mortgage lien.
 * Original mortgagor can escape personal liability, however, if released from the mortgage obligations or if the terms of the original loan agreement modified (either of which requires original mortgagee to agree to)
   * In some jurisdictions, modifying terms of the lease which transferee assumed automatically discharges original mortgagor
 * Some mortgages have "due on sale clauses", which state that mortgage becomes fully payable if the underlying property is sold